vanowikv13/LanguageCPPGuide/Day 4/Day 4/README.md

 ### I) Conditional ? : operator
        Reason Why you should use that is because it's sometimes much faster code than without that.

-       Under this line you have form How it's works.
-       [ ] STRUCTURE
+- [ ] STRUCTURE

 	   1. In typical way:
        if(condition) {
           var = x;
        } else {